Artica2012/VirtualGM/README.md

 - Note: Time is measured from an arbitrary start of the campaign.
 (Year 1).
 Do not try to set it to a particular year (aka 1542) as this may cause issues with proper timekeeping.
 VirtualGM uses the standard gregorian calandar, but is sanitized of day and month names, reporting numnbers instead.
 So months will have 30/31 days (except month 2, which will have 28 or 29 days)
 - **/time advance** - advances the time by the selected amount
 - **/time set** - Sets the date and time to the selected date / time

+### Automated Functions - BETA FUNCTIONALITY
+- These are only active when a system was selected at table setup.
+This functionality is not availible on the generic tracker
+  - /a attack - Rolls an automated attack
+  - /a save - Rolls automated saving throw